NathanHB/hugsidian/README.md

 ---

 Your notes are precious.
-This plugin keeps them safe by syncing your entire Obsidian vault to a private [Hugging Face Bucket](https://huggingface.co/docs/huggingface_hub/guides/buckets) on a schedule you control — no third-party sync service, no subscription, just your data on infrastructure you trust.
+This plugin keeps them safe by syncing your entire Obsidian vault to a private [Hugging Face Bucket](https://huggingface.co/docs/huggingface_hub/guides/buckets) on a schedule you control.

 ## Features